Backtracking algorithms¶

 holds all the solutions.
 The code is as shown:

-In each "try", we record the path by adding the current node to path
+In each "trial", we record the path by adding the current node to path

-; before "retreating", we need to pop the node from path
+.
+Whenever we need to "retreat", we pop the node from path

 Complex backtracking problems usually involve one or more constraints, which are often used for "pruning".